Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Background

-\startpara{Objectives, values and optimal strategies} We focus on the \emph{discounted accumulated reward} objectives, since they balance the importance of immediate rewards compared to future rewards, and allow optimizing the behaviour over an infinite horizon.
-We note that the problem of undiscounted reward objectives is undecidable already for finite-state POMDPs.
-For reward structure $r=(r_A,r_S)$, where $r_A:(S {\times} \Act)\to \mathbb{R}$ and $r_S:S\to \mathbb{R}$ are action and state bounded reward functions, the discounted accumulated reward for a path $\pi$ of a POMDP $\pomdp$ is given by:
+\startpara{Objectives, values and optimal strategies} We focus on the \emph{discounted cumulative reward} objectives, since they balance the importance of immediate rewards compared to future rewards, and allow optimisation of the behaviour over an infinite horizon.
+We note that the problem of undiscounted reward objectives is undecidable even for finite-state POMDPs.
+For a \emph{reward structure} $r=(r_A,r_S)$, where $r_A:(S {\times} \Act)\to \mathbb{R}$ and $r_S:S\to \mathbb{R}$ are action and state bounded reward functions, the discounted cumulative reward for a path $\pi$ of a POMDP $\pomdp$ is given by: